SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus-1-2.md

    ./install.sh -r b2c_telco_spa -A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd initialize
    ```

-   Initialization of the `b2c_telco_spa` recipe can take about 20 minutes.
-Sample data for this recipe includes telco-specific data and content.
+   Initialization of the b2c_telco_spa recipe can take about 20 minutes.
+Sample data for this recipe includes telco specific data and content.

 1. Start SAP Commerce with the following command.
 From the `sap-commerce-folder>/installer` folder, run the following commands for Windows: